JoviMetzger/42Project-Inception/README.md

 ### 2️⃣What is Docker-Compose?
 Docker Compose is a tool used to easily manage and run multi-container applications.  <br>
-Using a docker-compose.yml file, you can define and start all parts of your app *(e.g., web server, database, cache)* <br>
+Using a docker-compose.yml file, you can define and start all parts of your app *(web server, database, cache)* <br>
 with a single command. *(Basiclly like a Makefile for docker)* <br>

 <br>